-Danny Yount created a 1960's-style animated main title sequence that makes use of strong, graphic gestures, reminiscent of Saul Bass' classic main title designs.
+Danny Yount created a 1960’s-style animated main title sequence for Kiss Kiss Bang Bang, using strong, graphic gestures reminiscent of the classic main titles by Saul Bass.

-The expressive color palet of black, red and off-white reflect the movie's time setting and plot.
-The animation is perfectly synched to the soundtrack, which adds style and panache.
-All in all the atmosphere breathes 'suspense' and the viewer is submerged in the crime plot of the film.
+The expressive color palet of black, rusty red and off-white reflect the movie’s time setting and plot.
+The animation is perfectly synched to the soundtrack, adding style and panache.
+The suspenseful atmosphere submerged the viewer in the crime plot of the film.

 Danny Yount: “Joel Silver had approached us to do a short title.
 He had shown us some old detective novels that would be a key component to the story.
 They had a 1960’s look, so I thought I would make it reflect that time period by making it look a little Saul Bass-like.
 They liked the idea so much that we were allowed to do a long title sequence.
 Jon Ottman wrote the score for it.”

 This title sequence was nominated for an AD&D award.